Organization of an Infantry Regiment

 Up to 1914, the power of the infantry was counted in the number of rifles it possessed.
 At the opening of the war, the vast majority of battalions were made up of 4 companies of about 250 effectives, comprising around 1,000 rifles.
 There was only one machine-gun section (with 2 guns) for each battalion.
 However, this was put not at the discretion of the battalion leader but the corps commander.

-Number of Effectives in 1914 (When at Full Strength)
+Number of Effectives in 1914 (full strength)

-Regiment: 3,000*
+Regiment: 3,250*

 Battalion: 1,000